prince916/Face-Recognition-App/README.md

-# Here this new project
+# This is an AI,ML and Pattern Recognition based project

 # Getting Started with Create React App